pengd/pengd.github.io/_pages/about.md

 ======
 My team is looking for self-motivated technical experts and internship students, who are interested in machine learning, program analysis, AI software engineering.
 Please no hesitate to contact me (dipeng dot dp at antgroup dot com).

+* 2025-06: Our paper, titled "Evolving Trends, Patterns, and Hidden Pitfalls: Unveiling JavaScript Feature Usage in the Wild" has been accepted by ICSE 2026.
+* 2025-05: We are pleased to announce the updated version of the CGM-72B-V1.2.
+The model further achieves a remarkable 44.00% resolve rate on the SWE-Bench-Lite leaderboard.[CGM](https://huggingface.co/inclusionAI/Ling-Coder-lite)
 * 2025-05: Our paper, titled "GALLa: Graph Aligned Large Language Models for Improved Source Code Understanding" has been accepted to the main conference of ACL 2025.
 * 2025-04: Our paper, titled "Tumbling Down the Rabbit Hole: How do Assisting Exploration Strategies Facilitate Grey-box Fuzzing?" wins ACM SIGSOFT Distinguished Paper Award.
 * 2025-03: We have open-sourced our latest MoE code LLM, Ling-Coder-Lite, available on [GitHub](https://github.com/codefuse-ai/Ling-Coder-Lite) and [HuggingFace](https://huggingface.co/inclusionAI/Ling-Coder-lite).
 This model is based on the Ant Ling-MoE architecture.
 Additionally, the [technical report](https://arxiv.org/abs/2503.17793), [SFT dataset](https://huggingface.co/datasets/inclusionAI/Ling-Coder-SFT) and [DPO dataset](https://huggingface.co/datasets/inclusionAI/Ling-Coder-DPO) are also openly accessible.